dustinlyons/nixos-config/vm/README.md

 This creates your `configuration.nix` file that is read by the NixOS installer.

 ### Edit final configuration
 Open the configuration and add any remaining packages, configuration, etc. I add in packages or other services relevant to the machine.
-Here are [some configs](https://github.com/dustinlyons/nixos-config/tree/main/vm) I'm currently using.
+[The configs listed in this directory](https://github.com/dustinlyons/nixos-config/tree/main/vm) are what I'm currently using.

 > Note: `hardware-configuration.nix` should have all ZFS datasets.